Everyone in hospitality seems to be chasing the same things right now: AI; Loyalty; and Guest data.

 That’s not optimization.
 That’s the difference between a bad day and a balance-sheet event.

-The Star Index converts traceability + compliance into a number.
-It creates comparability across operators, and gives insurers something they’ve never had before, a clean signal.
-And once you have a signal…you can price it.
+Starfish has created the STAR Index: a recall readiness rating that converts traceability, compliance, and response preparedness into a single number.
+It creates comparability across operators and gives insurers something they've never had before, a clean signal.
+And once you have a signal, you can price it.

-Strong operators deserve lower premiums and therefore, of course, weak operators deserve higher costs (or no coverage at all).
+The flip side is equally true.
+Weak operators face higher costs, or no coverage at all.
 Carriers that are more confident can be more aggressive.

-To learn more about Starfish Network, it’s Star Index and opportunities to engage with us, please click here (or contact me directly).
+To learn more about Starfish, it’s Star Index and opportunities to engage with us, please click here (or contact me directly).